lnugraha/pysketch/README.md

 ## Design Pattern with Python ##
+January 22, 2020
+This branch a new update from command line interface

 This repository covers three types of design patterns: creational, structural, and behavioral.

 **I. Creational**